Batman: Curse of the White Knight: Critical response

 Dorian Reyes Black of Screen Rant highlighted that, due to its "grounded and gritty" take, the series tackles heavy subjects such as systemic inequality and distrust of law enforcement, which, according to Black, "is nothing to laugh at", but also commented that the lighthearted references to the happiest moments in Batman's comic book history is what makes the plot fun.
-Dom Mah of Screen Rant opined that Batman: Curse of the White Knight is "an era-defining reframe of an iconic character" as to how it reflects and addresses several central aspects of Batman's mythology as it pertains to ongoing debates in the United States.
+Dom Mah of Screen Rant opined that Curse of the White Knight is "an era-defining reframe of an iconic character" as to how it reflects and addresses several central aspects of Batman's mythology as it pertains to ongoing debates in the United States.

 Jesse Schedeen of IGN described the second volume as "a worthy followup to the original", with him regarding Murphy's illustrations as "the driving force of the White Knight universe", in addition to complimenting Batman's characterization as a more sympathetic figure, calling it an improvement over the first book and noting that "there's a humanity to the character that was mostly lacking the first time around".
-Lissete Gonzalez of DC Comics.com expressed her opinion on how unique and exciting the trajectory Batman: Curse of the White Knight was taking was, with her conceding that what she most admired about the storytelling was the way past events still have major effects and consequences in the current events of the comic book.
-Olly MacNamee of Comicon.com also likened the comic book to The Dark Knight Returns, seeing Batman: Curse of the White Knight as a fresh, modern take on the miniseries.
+Lissete Gonzalez of DC Comics.com expressed her opinion on how unique and exciting the trajectory of Batman: Curse of the White Knight was, admitting that what she appreciated most about the storytelling was the way past events continue to have major effects and consequences on current events in the comic.
+Olly MacNamee of Comicon.com also likened the comic book to The Dark Knight Returns, seeing Curse of the White Knight as a fresh, modern take on the miniseries.
 According to Comic Book Roundup, the entire series received an average rating of 8.8 out of 10 based on 133 reviews.

 Merchandise

 In 2020, McFarlane Toys released an Azrael-based action figure from Batman: Curse of the White Knight, with accessories including a sword with removable flames and figure stand, plus a collectible art card with Azrael's image on the front and his biography on the back.
-McFarlane Toys launched an action figure pack based on Batman: Curse of the White Knight in November 2021, priced at $39.99 (no additional charges).
+McFarlane Toys launched an action figure pack based on Curse of the White Knight in November 2021, priced at $39.99 (no additional charges).
 As part of the DC Multiverse toy line, the pack included two Batman and Azrael figures, both at 7-inch scale and with up to 22 points of articulation, plus two art cards, swords, a Batarang and flame effects.